Minnesota beats Clemson 78-60 in ACC-Big Ten Challenge

 BIG PICTURE

-Clemson: The Tigers have one of the youngest major conference teams in the country, and they started a stretch of four straight games away from home by beating TCU and losing to then 21st-ranked Colorado in a neutral-site tournament in Las Vegas.
-They were never able to overcome their slow start and were soft on defense the whole way, managing only one block and one steal and forcing only eight turnovers for the Gophers.
+Clemson: The Tigers, who have one of the youngest major conference teams in the country, beat TCU in overtime and lost to then-21st-ranked Colorado last week in a neutral-site tournament in Las Vegas.
+They were never able to overcome their slow start and were soft on defense the whole way, managing only one block and one steal and forcing only eight turnovers by the Gophers.
+Brownwell said he sensed some jitters in the locker room before the game.

-Minnesota: Oturu kept up his dominant performance in the paint shooting 9 of 11 in his first season after transferring from Pittsburgh and sitting out in 2018-19.
-He’s been inconsistent, but this might have been his most complete performance.
+“This was our first true road game and, as you can see, we didn’t perform to our standards,” said Aamir Simms, who had 11 points.

+Minnesota: This was as critical of an early-season game as they come, with those four losses by an average margin of 6.5 points.
+With six of their 10 nonconference contests against high-major opponents, this underclassmen-heavy team will no doubt benefit later from the tougher-than-usual slate.

 UP NEXT